The words of Christopher Marlowe aptly sum up the genre of Flash Fiction: ‘Infinite riches in a little room’.

 We hope you find there is enough space to play, experiment and investigate character and themes and yet enough constraint to deliver on Marlowe’s vision.

-All winning novelettes-in-flash will be published together in a collection by Retreat West Books as ebook and paperback.
+All winning novelettes-in-flash will be published together in an anthology by Retreat West Books as ebook and paperback.
 Winners will receive a copy of each.
 Additionally, the following cash prizes will be paid:

 - First Prize: £150